Ethiopia to Saint Lucia ‒ A History of Coffee

 The plant Coffea arabica is native to Ethiopia, where

-the major genetic diversity of the species is found.
+the major genetic diversity of the species is still found.

 Historical records indicate that sometime in the late